Order Reduction of Exponential Runge--Kutta Methods: Non-Commuting Operators: Numercal investigations

 subject to homogeneous Dirichlet boundary conditions.
-We employ the standard second-order finite difference scheme to discretize the diffusion part $-0.2 \partial_{xx}$ and the advection part $\partial_{x}$, resulting again in matrices $A$ and $B$, respectively.
-We use $n=399$ inner grid points.
+We employ the standard second-order finite difference scheme to discretize the diffusion part $A= -0.2 \partial_{xx}$ and the advection part $B=\partial_{x}$, with $n=399$ inner grid points, resulting again in matrices $A$ and $B$, respectively.
+Note that the operator \( A \) includes the homogeneous Dirichlet boundary conditions; therefore, the operators \( A \) and \( B \) do not commute in both the continuous and discrete cases.
+We have \( A^{-\frac{1}{2}}B \) and \( BA^{-\frac{1}{2}} \) are bounded operators that satisfy Assumption \ref{ass2} with \( \gamma = \frac{1}{2} \).
+Therefore, based on Theorems \ref{theo2} and \ref{theo3}, we get the original order for the first and second order methods.
+In addition, according to Theorem \ref{theo4}, we would expect a reduction to two and a half for the third order method.